 Whereas meatballs such as these would be made with lamb in Turkey, not everyone in this country is big on lamb.
 Ground lamb can also be quite fatty.
 In addition, ground lamb is often twice the price.
 This recipe is similar to my Turkish Ground Lamb Kebabs but the meatballs are baked rather than grilled.

 This Turkish Turkey Meatball Lettuce Wraps recipe is so easy but tastes so exotic!
-Basically, all you do is combine the meatball ingredients in a food processor or blender, process away, add an egg, the turkey, form into meatballs and you’re on your way.
+Basically, all you do is combine the meatball ingredients in a food processor or blender, process away, add an egg, the turkey, form into meatballs bake and you’ve got a healthy meatball wrap meal!

 The most exotic part of this recipe is the “baharat.”
 Don’t worry.
 It’s only a combination of herbs and spices you probably already have in your kitchen, much like Cajun seasoning.